hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/DynamicAddressBook-PlatformDesign.md

 ## Orphan Buffer

-Drop events that have a birthRound outside the `eventHorizon`.
+Drop ancient events that have a birthRound less than `minRoundNonAncient`.

 ## ISS Detection